 For easy hikes near Canmore, hike Heart Creek trail and the Heart Creek Bunker.
 Hiking Grassi Lakes is also popular with families.
 For in-town options, the Canmore walking trails around the Bow River and the engine bridge are an easy option with beautiful views.

 For a more challenging day of hiking, popular Canmore hikes like hiking Ha Ling Peak and hiking EEOR are only a 20 minute drive up the Spray Lakes Rd (AB-742).
-Other Kananaskis hikes not far from the town of Canmore that are worth checking out are hiking Yamnuska mountain and hiking Wind Ridge.
+Other Kananaskis hikes not far from the town of Canmore that are worth checking out are hiking Mount Yamnuska and hiking Wind Ridge.

 For mountain biking in Canmore, head to the Canmore Nordic Centre.
 Canmore also has plenty of paved pathways for biking or try some of these kid-friendly bike trails in Banff, Canmore and Kananaskis.